Getting Started Guide

 - Create a new virtual machine.

 An alert banner may appear at the top of the list: it indicates that critical alarms have been triggered on one or more of your virtual machines.
+The 'View' button allows you to view the virtual machines affected by this notification.

 When you click the green dropdown arrow on the right side of the list for a virtual machine:

-You access all information related to that machine:
+You can access all information regarding it:

 - Power on the virtual machine;

-- Restart the virtual machine;
+- Restart it;

-- Modify guest OS power settings;
+- Modify the guest OS power options;

 - Open the console;